Jerusalem in 3 Days: a guidebook for getting the most out of your visit

 The four Sephardic Synagogues are the main attraction of the Jewish Quarter.
 It is an interconnected complex, which is located eight minutes on foot and two minutes by car, from the tunnel of the wall.
 It is a visit out of the ordinary, where you can appreciate:

 Additionally, right next door is the Hurva Synagogue, a Byzantine building with imposing pillars.
 Here you will find a terrace that offers the best views of Jerusalem.
-The prayer rooms are divided, there is a wing for women and another for men.
+The prayer rooms are divided, with a wing for women and a wing for men.

-Day 3: Enjoy a non-traditional visit to Ein Karem and Yemin Moshe
+Day 3: Enjoy an off-the-beaten-path tour of Ein Karem and Yemin Moshe

 Mitchell Park